Skip to content

 Different psychological perspectives

 New though it may be, psychology has much to offer trial lawyers when it comes to jurors and juries.
-Many of the disciplines with Psychological research shed light on the psychology of juries.
+Many of the disciplines within psychological research shed light on the psychology of juries.

 Juries, as groups, can be better understood with social psychology.
-Social psychologists have developed the science of how people cooperate and come to decisions together.
+Social psychologists have developed scientific research insight into how people cooperate and come to decisions together.
 And we can apply other branches of psychology in the context of juror and jury research.
-So all this can benefit of the willing trial lawyer.
+All this can benefit the willing trial lawyer.

 Trial advocacy concepts in juror decision-making research